HACKERALERT/Picocrypt/README.md

 <strong>MacOS</strong>

-Currently, you'll have to install Python on your Mac machine for Picocrypt to work.
-Simply download <code>Picocrypt.py</code> which is under the <code>src/</code> directory and run it.
-Dependencies will be automatically installed and Picocrypt will fire up shortly.
-A standalone executable for MacOS will be out soon.
+Picocrypt for MacOS is also very easy to use.
+Download the latest, standalone, and portable executable for MacOS <u><strong><a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.10/Picocrypt.app.zip" target="_blank">here</a></u></strong>.
+Older releases are available under Releases.

 <strong>Linux</strong>